FaultyRAM/vswhere-rs/README.md

 ## Requirements

-This crate works with vswhere 2.52 or newer. vswhere is installed alongside Visual Studio Installer, but can also be installed separately or over the top of existing installations (refer to the vswhere GitHub page for more information).
-Earlier versions of vswhere will not work since they do not support the `-utf8` flag, which forces vswhere to generate UTF-8 output (by default the generated output uses the system default encoding). vswhere is typically installed to `%ProgramFiles(x86)%\Microsoft Visual Studio\Installer`, a stable location; this crate uses that path by default, but also supports specifying a custom path e.g. for testing purposes.
+This crate works with vswhere 2.5.2 or newer.
+Older versions are not supported since they do not accept the `-utf8` flag, which forces vswhere to generate UTF-8 encoded output (otherwise vswhere uses the system default encoding). vswhere can be installed in one of three different ways:

+* Via [Chocolatey][6] (recommended - package page [here][7]);
+* As part of Visual Studio Installer (vswhere.exe will be located in `%ProgramFiles(x86)%\Microsoft Visual Studio\Installer` - note that the bundled version tends to be outdated);
+* [Manually][8], by downloading vswhere.exe to the desired location.

 ## Example